matthewcrews/blog/content/blog/2020-12-01-modeling-nonlinear-functions-with-flips.md

 val it : unit = ()
 ```

 Again, we look at our plot and this makes sense.
-Hopefully that provides a little insight into how to model non-linear functions using linear approximations.
+Hopefully, that provides a little insight into how to model non-linear functions using linear approximations.